A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 Energy forecasting is crucial for electricity power grid stability and operational efficiency.
 Accurate load and generation forecasts ensure that supply meets real-time demand, preventing outages and instability, and maintaining a reliable supply of power.
 In addition, effective forecasting allows for optimal scheduling of power plants and energy resources, reducing operational costs and improving overall system efficiency.
 In the papers within this theme, the majority of econometric and non-GNN machine learning models tend to focus on time series from a single site or consider multiple sites without explicitly capturing the relationships between them.
 GNN models may be an innovative and effective approach to addressing energy related problems.

 An overview of the selected papers reveals a relevant interest in the application of GNNs in the energy field starting from 2022.
-The most frequently studied fields include forecasting of wind \cite{art_20, art_24, art_27, art_332, art_333} and solar power \cite{art_19, art_21, art_22, art_26, art_349}, which are renewable energy sources characterized by their intermittency.
-The most popular journal among the selected papers is \giornale{Applied Energy} by Elsevier, with 5 published papers.
-The majority of the corresponding authors are affiliated with institutions in China.
+The most frequently studied fields include forecasting of wind \cite{art_20, art_24, art_27, art_332, art_333} and solar power \cite{art_21, art_22, art_26, art_349}, which are renewable energy sources characterized by their intermittency.
+The most popular journal among the selected papers is \giornale{Applied Energy} by Elsevier, with 5 published papers, and the only \enquote{Energy} conference paper was presented at \conferenza{IJCAI}.